-To be worn for sports practices and on other occasions as requested.
+To be worn for sports practices, during examinations/study days and on other occasions as requested, if they come to school.

 Navy blue quantex shorts with PEPPS College embroidered on the leg, red golf shirt with tartan collar, white sports socks (maximum of 4 fingers above the ankle bone) and proper running or sport shoes.